 Kopi-C is a version of Ipoh White Coffee but contains evaporated milk rather than condensed milk.

 In fact, there are many versions of Kopi as shown in the following infographic by Joanne Lee from Sabaheats.

 By-the-way, just in case you didn’t catch on, a Sabahan is someone who comes from Sabah.

-The traditional coffee is also packaged as an instant coffee where a 3 in 1 packet mix of instant coffee powder, sugar, and creama.
+The traditional coffee is also packaged as an instant coffee where a 3 in 1 packet mix of instant coffee powder, sugar, and crema.

-This instant coffee is be sold as large bags or as individual sachets and is popular with Malaysians because of its convenience.
+This instant coffee is sold in large bags or as individual sachets and is popular with Malaysians because of its convenience.